Digimon Tamers: Sequel

 In 2021, Konaka had posted on his blog that he originally had plans to create Digimon Tamers 2020, which would have been the continuation of an audio drama that was released with the 2018 limited edition Blu-ray box set of Digimon Tamers.
 However, Toei Animation had rejected the pitch; Konaka claimed it was due to casting problems, particularly in regards to having some voice actors reprise their roles or play older versions of their characters convincingly.

+During DigiFes 2021, an official Digimon event taking place annually, a live reading featuring the original voice cast of an original audio drama that Konaka had written for Digimon Tamers 20th anniversary.
+The script featured the Tamers fighting a villainous entity called "political correctness", which used an attack called "cancel culture."
+Konaka later clarified on his blog that he did not associate with any political ideology.

 Media

 Anime

 The series aired 51 episodes on Fuji TV from April 1, 2001, to March 31, 2002.
 The opening theme is "The Biggest Dreamer" by Kōji Wada, which peaked at #59 on the Oricon Weekly Singles Chart.
-The ending themes are performed by AiM, the first half of the show being "My Tomorrow" and the second half being "Days (Aijō to Nichijō)" (Days-愛情と日常-).
+The ending themes are performed by AiM.
+The ending theme for the first half of the series is "My Tomorrow" and for the second half, "Days (Love and the Ordinary)" (Days-愛情と日常-, Days ~Aijō to Nichijō~).
 "My Tomorrow" peaked at #70 on the Oricon Weekly Singles Chart, while "Days (Aijō to Nichijō)" charted at #68.
 Insert songs featured in the show include "Slash!!" by Michihiko Ohta as the Digi-modify theme, "Evo" by Wild Child Bound as the Digivolution and Matrix Digivolution themes, and "One Vision" by Takayoshi Tanimoto as the Biomerge Digivolution theme.

-An edited English-language version was produced by distributor Saban Entertainment and aired on Fox Kids in the United States from September 1, 2001, to June 8, 2002 as the third season of Digimon: Digital Monsters.
+An edited English-language version was produced by distributor Saban Entertainment and aired on Fox Kids in the United States from September 1, 2001, to June 8, 2002, as the third season of Digimon: Digital Monsters.
 Saban's version received various changes to character names, music and sound effects, as well as edits pertaining to violence and cultural references.
 The show also began airing on ABC Family in 2002, after Disney had acquired the rights from Saban Entertainment, which later also included a package deal with Digimon Frontier.
 The show was released on Hulu with English subtitles in January 2011.
 New Video Group release the dubbed version as a DVD boxset in North America on June 11, 2013.
 Manga Entertainment released the series in the United Kingdom in 2018.

-The series was added to the Netflix Instant Streaming service on August 3, 2013 in separate English dubbed and Japanese subtitled versions.
-The series was removed on August 1, 2015, after nearly two years on Netflix when Crunchyroll acquired streaming rights to the English dubbed versions and Funimation acquired rights to the English subtitled versions, the English dubbed version of Tamers returned to Netflix while the English subtitled version of Tamers are now exclusive to Funimation.
+The series was added to the Netflix Instant Streaming service on August 3, 2013, in separate English dubbed and Japanese subtitled versions.
+The series was removed on August 1, 2015, after nearly two years on Netflix when Crunchyroll acquired streaming rights to the English dubbed versions and Funimation acquired rights to the English subtitled versions; the English dubbed version of Tamers later returned to Netflix while the English subtitled version of Tamers became exclusive to Funimation.